papoc-workshop/2024/cfp.md

 ## Details on submissions

-The PaPoC workshop invites short papers **up to 6 pages** (including references) discussing original contributions, experience reports, or work in progress reports (supported by initial validations).
+The PaPoC workshop invites submissions of three types:

+1. short papers (up to 6 pages excluding bibliography) with original contributions, experience reports, or work in progress reports (supported by initial validations);
-We also accept longer proposals, under the understanding that PC members are only expected to read the first six pages.
+2. full papers (up to 12 pages excluding bibliography) which may be concurrently submitted (or accepted) to other venues and do not have the option to be published in the ACM library;
+3. lightning talk abstract, summarized in a maximum of 300 words, reporting preliminary or crazy ideas, new trends, recent experience or ongoing results.

 Submissions do not need to be anonymised.

-Authors of accepted papers **will have the opportunity** to choose whether they want their papers published in ACM Digital Library (along with papers from other EuroSys workshops).
+Authors of accepted **short papers** will have the opportunity to choose whether they want their papers published in ACM Digital Library (along with papers from other EuroSys workshops).
 In any case, accepted papers will be made available to participants of the workshop.
 At least one author of each accepted submission is expected to present their work at the workshop, and to be available for discussions.

 ## How to submit your work